wasik/sheet_music_viewer/README.md

 run the whole development environment as a docker container and to connect to it from e.g. VSCode remote.
 (Credits: https://dev.to/ameysunu/dockerize-your-flutter-app-3feg)

-To build the docker image, run
+To start the development container, run:

-    docker build -t flutterdockerfile .
+    docker container up